damienaicheh/XamarinDevOps/README.md

-# Automate your process using Azure DevOps
+# Automate your mobile development process using Azure DevOps

 Sample source code for the following blog post :